-Full TitleAUGMENT-102: A Phase 1, Open-label, Dose-escalation Study to Evaluate Safety, Tolerability and Preliminary Anti-Leukemic Activity of SNDX-5613 in Combination with Chemotherapy in Patients with Relapsed/Refractory Leukemias Harboring a KMT2A/MLL Gene Rearrangement or Nucleophosmin 1 Mutation (mNPM1)
+Full TitleAUGMENT-102: A Phase 1, Open-label, Dose-escalation Study to Evaluate Safety, Tolerability and Preliminary Anti-Leukemic Activity of SNDX-5613 in Combination with Chemotherapy in Patients with Relapsed/Refractory Leukemias Harboring Alterations in KMT2A/MLL, Nucleophosmin 1 (NPM1), and Nucleoporin 98 (NUP98) Genes

 The purpose of this study is to assess the safety and effectiveness of the investigational drug SNDX-5613 when given with standard chemotherapy in children and adults with fast-growing leukemia that has come back or continued to grow despite treatment and contains certain genetic mutations.
 SNDX-5613 is designed to block a protein called menin, which is required for cells to divide.
 By blocking this protein, SNDX-5613 may prevent cancer cells from growing.
 SNDX-5613 is taken orally (by mouth) and can also be given through a nasogastric or g-tube (a tube inserted down the nose into the stomach).

 To be eligible for this study, patients must meet several requirements, including:

 - Participants must have fast-growing leukemia that has come back or continued to grow despite prior treatment.

 - Patients’ leukemia must contain a mutation in the KMT2A/MLL and/or the NPM1 gene.

 - Patients must be able to walk and do routine activities for more than half of their normal waking hours.

 - This study is for people age 30 days and older.